 Since 1969 ALUW has worked to improve the status, salaries, and working conditions for librarians, while insuring that the University Library system maintains its reputation for excellence.
 It lobbies the legislature to maintain library budgets and has pressed a campaign to secure representation in the Faculty Senate.

-There is a great deal of material about ALUW on its website.
-Click the logo above.
+There is more about ALUW on its website.

 We have two student reports about this important organization and further links below: